jenniferlindberg/workProfile/README.md

 Webpage created by Jennifer Lindberg displaying personal profile and portfolio.

+## Design

+An initial prototype of the pager was created in Figma - view this [Figma Project](https://www.figma.com/file/Ki18XxwNKn6cjXzZ8BhQ80/Work-Profile?node-id=0%3A1).

 ## Available Scripts

 In the project directory, you can run: